jmtilli/ldpairwall/AIRWALL_MANIFESTO.md

 Unfortunately, the UPnP protocols are a bit complicated, meaning implementing them won't be easy. miniupnp from Github (https://github.com/miniupnp/miniupnp) can be used as an example.

+(Note: these NAT traversal protocols are not yet supported in ldpairwall.)